socrates4nn/socrates4nn.github.io/_posts/2021-07-07-new-engine-in-socrates.md

 ---
-title: New engine in Socrates
+title: New engine in SOCRATES
 layout: post
 shortnews: true
 icon: newspaper-o
 ---

-The world's first backdoor-absence verification engine is now made available in Socrates.
+The world's first backdoor-absence verification engine is now made available in SOCRATES.